artdecocode/expensive/README.md

 code online, and compare its price to the normal price.

 	--promo, -p	Use this promo code on registration.
+	--years, -y	The number of years that the domain should be registered for.

 expensive domain|domain.com [domain.org] [-f] [-z app,page]
 Check domains for availability.
 When no TLD is given,